top of page

 St. Kitts and Nevis

-Its concentrated geography, active agricultural base, and accessible buyer networks make it well-suited for validating structured transaction flows, including pricing, payment verification, and coordinated delivery.
+St. Kitts & Nevis is the initial Caribbean activation point.
+Its compact geography, active agricultural base, and accessible buyer networks make it well suited for validating structured transaction flows.

 Expansion Follows Verified Activity

-Disciplined Expansion Across the Caribbean
+Disciplined Caribbean Expansion

 • Initial Activation: St. Kitts & Nevis